 Is Organic Chicken Free Range?

-Technically, organic chicken doesn’t mean it’s free-range.
+Organic chicken doesn’t mean it’s free-range.
 Organic refers to the raising standards for chickens where no synthetic chemicals are used, while free-range refers to their access to the outdoors.
-But from a regulatory perspective, chickens need to be free-range to be certified organic.
+From a regulatory perspective, chickens need to be free-range to be certified organic.

 Organic vs. Free-Range Chicken